KyssK00L/LCH/README.md

 - **Model selection** via `--model-id`.
 - **Auto-paste**: use `--auto-paste` to send Ctrl+V after copying.
 - **Auto-copy**: use `--auto-copy` to copy the selection before sending.
+- **Explain**: sample hotkey to explain the meaning of the clipboard text.

 ## Quick start